benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Research to return the immutables as a stream or iterator.
 Research also the immutables more commonly applied in order to give them some kind of priority.
 - [ ] Performance tests to run replacement finders in parallel
 - [ ] Check if it is worth to store the replacement type as an enumerate
+- [ ] Rename IgnoredReplacement to Immutable.
+There are hundreds of occurrences (cf. benchmark).
+Meanwhile all is prepared in package `finder2`